wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <a target="_blank" href="http://docs.rancher.com/rancher/v1.5/en/quick-start-guide/">
 Rancher</a> is a deployment tool for Kubernetes that also provides networking and load balancing support.
-Rancher initially created it's own framework called Cattle to coordinate docker containers across multiple hosts, at a time when Docker was limited to running on a single host.
+Rancher initially created it's own framework (called Cattle) to coordinate Docker containers across multiple hosts, at a time when Docker was limited to running on a single host.
 Now Rancher's networking provides a consistent solution across a variety of platforms, especially on bare metal or standard (non cloud) virtual servers.
 In addition to Kubernetes, Rancher enables users to deploy a choice of Cattle, Docker Swarm, Apache Mesos upstream project for DCOS (Data Center Operating System).
 Rancher eventually become part of Docker Swarm.

 Within https://github.com/kubernetes/kops KOPS